Michael Gove: EU referendum

 Gove was a prominent figure in the campaign for Britain to leave the EU in the 2016 referendum and described his decision to take that side as "the most difficult decision of my political life".
 In 2015, he and his family spent Christmas with the Cameron family at Chequers where, according to Craig Oliver, Cameron was under the impression that Gove would support remaining in the EU.
 Despite this, Gove decided to support the Leave campaign.
 At the beginning of March 2016, he was appointed co-convenor of Vote Leave, with Labour MP Gisela Stuart, and given responsibility for chairing the campaign committee.

-He argued Britain would be "freer, fairer and better off" for leaving, and that "[t]he day after we vote to leave, we hold all the cards and we can choose the path we want."
+He argued Britain would be "freer, fairer and better off" for leaving, and that "[t]he day after we vote to leave, we hold all the cards and we can choose the path we want", referring to the UK's negotiating position with the EU after a Leave vote.
 When in an interview it was claimed that there was no expert opinion to support this, Gove remarked that "the people of this country have had enough of experts from organisations with acronyms saying they know what is best and getting it consistently wrong."
 However, interviewer Faisal Islam interrupted Gove after the word "experts", causing some sources to report that he had made a general statement that "the people... have had enough of experts".
 In 2021, Louise Richardson, the vice-chancellor of the University of Oxford, said she was "embarrassed" that Gove was an alumnus, on account of these comments.

 In her memoir, Gove's wife Sarah Vine wrote that he was hoping for a respectable Leave turnout, after which he could set about repairing relationships that had been damaged during the campaign.
 However, the Leave campaign won, leading to Cameron's resignation.
 In his memoir For the Record, Cameron described Gove during this period as "mendacious", adding: "One quality shone through, disloyalty.
 Disloyalty to me and, later, disloyalty to Boris [Johnson]".